Have you ever wondered what happens if you eat the leaves of tea instead of only making tea from them? Is it good for you? Do they taste good?

 Adding green tea leaves can make for a mild but interesting twist to many dishes.

-Green tea leaves that have been already steeped are so mellow that you will barely taste them in combination with other ingredients.
-But they still add a nice touch and a great color accent, as you may see in the salad bellow.
+Green tea leaves that have been already steeped are so mellow that you will barely taste them in combination with other ingredients, yet they’ll add a nice touch and a great color accent.

 Cons of eating tea leaves

 Eating small amounts of tea leaves won’t harm you, unless you are allergic to it.

 Yet, there are still some reasons you should take into consideration if you want to eat tea leaves: